The Foundation

 To stimulate new thinking and new solutions the Foundation stresses the importance of meetings and collaboration, so it likes to support interdisciplinary ventures and projects that link together different sectors of society.

-By 31 December 2024 the Foundation had granted funding to 92 projects that promote the development of children and young people, amounting to SEK 700 million in total.
+By 31 December 2025 the Foundation had awarded funding to over 100 projects that advance the development of children and young people, amounting to SEK 800 million in total.

-Nearly half of the total funds distributed by the Foundation, or SEK 2 billion, has been awarded to research projects led by Swedish universities and colleges.
+An amount corresponding to 38 percent of the total funds distributed by the Foundation – SEK 2.6 billion – has been awarded to research projects led by Swedish universities and colleges.

-The Foundation receives more than 200 applications for project support every year.
-Around 150 of these are research applications.
+The Foundation receives more than 300 applications for project support every year.
+Nearly 200 of these are research applications.